 Depending on the salon and service, your appointment may also include:

 - hand and arm massage

 - paraffin wax

 As with commercial and homemade masks, your next session will depend on your skin needs and the types of treatments performed.

 Your aesthetician will provide any necessary aftercare instructions and advise you on when to make your next appointment.

 Your skin is your largest organ.
 It functions as a barrier, protecting your body from harmful elements.

-Many people believe that skin on their face can be properly taken care of by adding facials to their skin care regimen.
+Many people believe that the skin on their face can be properly taken care of by adding facials to their skin care regimen.

-They can answer any questions you may have and help develop a treatment plan suited to your individual needs.
+They can answer any questions you may have and help develop a treatment plan suited to your needs.